-We record only what you tell us or give us in writing as your personal details.
 We take all reasonable precautions to ensure the information is accurate and complete for our purposes however we rely on you to inform us if there are any changes that we need to know about.
 If you think that some of the personal information we hold is inaccurate, then contact the Privacy Officer on the details below for access to your personal information.

 By law we are required to securely retain your file for seven years from the last date of contact with you before destroying it.
 If any of your children have attended the Centre for our services, the file will be kept until the youngest of those children turns 25 years of age and then be destroyed.
-If you have sent us unsolicited information then it will be dealt with in accordance with the Privacy Act, and may be destroyed.

 You can either: